Losses Force Changing Your Trading Mindset

 In this article:

-- Market suffers worst day since pandemic began
+- The market suffers the worst day since the pandemic began

-- Changing mindset to adapt in bearish market
+- Changing the mindset to adapt to a bearish market

 - New strategies, time frames going forward